 The husbandman is a little meteorologist.
 He is weather-wise enough to make his predictions with a near certainty.
 The evil, however, may yet be averted by a timely good shower.
 The rural population therefore look up with wistful eyes to the sky, for the coming on of a 'cloud-messenger' of plenty.
 But nowhere in the heavens is a speck to be seen.
-The wind holds up its breath, and stirs not a leaf.
-The day has a dull clouded lustre, and keeps down the heat.
-The nights are cool.
-There is in the temperature that steady and equable character which least of all promises a change.
-They fail not to understand these as premonitory symptoms foreshadowing the event that in a few months hence is to turn these fair regions, now so crowded with a healthful and industrious population, into a valley of misery, disease, and death.
+The wind holds up its breath, and stirs not the heaven day has a dull clouded lustre, and turned into knee-deep the nights are cool.
+Thante through it raised thick volumes and equable character which least of all promises a change.
+They fail not to understand these as premonitory symptoms foreshadowing the event that in a few months hence is to turn these fair regions, now so crowded with a healthful and industrious population, into a valley of misery, disease, and death

-From the Ganges at Cawnpore to the Jumma at Agra, the distance is nearly two hundred miles.
-All this long tract is unwatered by a single natural stream.
-The Ganges-Canal running through it debouches in two branches, one to the Jumma, and the other to the Ganges.
-But artificial irrigation in a season of drought answers little better than slaking the unquenchable thirst of a man in high fever.
-Ten thousand wells and canals are not equal to one good shower of heaven.
-The provinces of Upper India are as remarkable for their fertility and high state of cultivation, as for their being subject to periodic visitations of famine.
-Free quent allusions to dearths and afflictions of scarcity are met with in Menu.
-His justification of Ajigurtha is a proof that parents sold their children in distress even then.
-Famines have recurred periodically from age to age, and still mankind is as ignorant of their cause as three thousand years ago.
-The fiend mocks at the impotence of humanity, and laughs over his prey with a 'hyena-laughter.'
-Not till the secrets of meteorology are revealed to man, must be bow down his head to the infliction of that terrible scourge.
-There are laws as much to regulate the rains, as to regulate the droughts; and the day is surely destined to dawn, when the recurrence of storms and droughts will be calculated with the same precision as the recurrence of eclipses and the return of comets.
+From the Ganges at Cawnpore to the Jumma at Agra, the distance is nearly two hundred miles All this long tract is unwatered by a single natural stream Ganges-Canal running through it debouches in two branches, one to the Jumma, and the other to the But artificial irrigation in a season of drought answers little better than slaking the unquenchable thirst of a man in high fever Ten thousand wells and canals are not equal to one good shower of heaven The provinces of Upper India are as remarkable for their fertility and high state of cultivation, as for their being subject to periodic visitations of famine quent allusions to dearths and afflictions of scarcity are met with in Menu His justification of Ajigurtha is a proof that parents sold their children in distress even Famines have recurred periodically from age to age, and still mankind is as ignorant of their cause as three thousand years ago The fiend mocks at the impotence of humanity, and laughs over his prey with a 'hyena-laughter' Not till the secrets of meteorology are revealed to man, must he bow down his head to the infliction of that terrible scourge There are laws as much to regulate the rains, as to regulate the droughts; and the day is surely destined to dawn, when the recurrence of storms and droughts will be calculated with the same precision as the recurrence of eclipses and the return of comets.